 Marlow Bottom Pre-school is fully committed to safeguarding and protecting the welfare of all children.
-We recognise our responsibilities to take all reasonable steps to promote safe practice and to protect children from harm, abuse and neglect.
+Marlow Bottom Pre-school acknowledges its duty to act appropriately to any allegations towards a member of staff or volunteer, or towards any disclosures or suspicion of abuse.

-Marlow Bottom Pre-school acknowledges its duty to act appropriately with regards to any allegations towards a member of staff or volunteer, or towards any disclosures or suspicion of abuse.
+The Pre-school understands its duty of care to safeguard children as detailed in the following guidance;

-Marlow Bottom Pre-school recognises its duty of care to safeguard children as detailed under the Children Acts' 1989 and 2004 and Working Together to Safeguard Children.
+Working Together to Safeguard Children 2018.